sergiusstp/test-task-003/README.md

 Run them like general Java SE application, using context menu without parameters provided.

 Small configuration is done using application.properties file that is located under resource package.

+Each spring boot service (client and server) run on localhost, but with different ports.
+Server is using port 8010 and client is using 8080.

+To access client web page, you may enter localhost:8080 in your browser and you'll see the web page.

+There are 4 options provided to access search engine from the client side.
+Detailed walkthrough what to do with web page is given with Youtube video.
+Link is provided in the chapter above.

+In general, you can
+* get all documents and they will be displayed in the table
+* get one document and it will be displayed in the table
+* save new document to the server and returned key will be displayed on the page
+* get document keys by given condition and that keys will be displayed on the page